gobitfly/eth2-knowledge-base/glossary.md

 ## Beacon-chain

 It introduces Proof of stake to Ethereum1 and runs along it.
-It’s also called the coordination layer.
+It’s also called the coordination layer..

 **Roles**: